-You may opt for a a sweet variety like Strawberry and Banana as pictured above…
+You may opt for a a sweet variety like the Banana and Apple ones pictured above…

-Or savoury variety such as Sweet Potato and Zucchini.
+Or savoury variety such as Cheesy Vegetable muffins.
 I quite often make the savoury muffins full size, and use as an alternative to a sandwich for lunch.

 An easy and super healthy option.
 On a Sunday night I like to chop up a batch of veggie sticks including carrot, celery, cucumber and capsicum.
 These will last a few days and I’ll then chop up a fresh batch on Wednesday/Thursday night for the rest of the week.

 I find by having these pre-prepared we tend to eat more veggies, purely due to it being so convenient having them on hand.

 I like to include some cubed cheese with them as well as some dip.
 Hommus is a great option, it is made with chickpeas which are super nutritious!

 We used to buy the store bought variety but have since ditched it after discovering that it has over 13 ingredients, and seven are sources of sugar!!!

 We now make our own with this fool proof recipe that the kids just love to make.
 It freezes well too!

 For more information about pre-packaged snacks and how to read nutritional panels, click here.

 Need a new lunchbox?
 Check out the Little Peeps Eats Shop!